 How to avoid it:

 Keep your nutrient solution oxygenated.
-An air pump and air stones are lifesavers here, helping to aerate the water so your roots can breathe.
-You should also check your water levels regularly to ensure the roots aren’t being submerged for too long.
+An air pump and air stones are lifesavers here, helping to aerate the water so your roots can breathe—understanding the importance of air pumping in hydroponics is key to preventing root suffocation.
+You should also check your water levels regularly to ensure the roots aren’t being completely submerged without an air gap for too long.
 If you do notice signs of root rot (brown, mushy roots), act fast by trimming off the affected areas and improving your water circulation.

 Pro Tip: Give your roots a visual check every now and then.
 Healthy roots should be white and firm, not slimy or discolored.